1956 Grand Canyon mid-air collision: Search and recovery

 Owing to the great violence of the impacts, no bodies were recovered intact and positive identification of most of the remains was not possible.
 On July 9, 1956, a mass funeral for the victims of TWA Flight 2 was held, at the canyon's south rim.
-Twenty-nine unidentified victims of the United flight were interred in four coffins at the Grand Canyon Pioneer Cemetery.
-Sixty-six of the seventy TWA passengers and crew are buried in a mass grave at Citizens Cemetery in Flagstaff.
+Twenty-nine victims of the United flight were identified.
+The remains of the remaining twenty-nine victims were interred in four caskets at the Grand Canyon Pioneer Cemetery.
+Only four of the seventy TWA passengers and crew were identifiable.
+The remaining sixty-six were buried in a mass grave at Citizens Cemetery in Flagstaff.
 A number of years elapsed following this accident before most of the wreckage was removed from the canyon.
 Some pieces of the aircraft still remain at the crash sites.

 Investigation

 The investigation of this accident, led by Jack Parshall, was particularly challenging due to the remoteness and topography of the crash sites, as well as the extent of the destruction of the two airliners and the lack of real-time flight data as might be derived from a modern flight data recorder.
 Despite the considerable difficulties, CAB experts were able to determine with a remarkable degree of certainty what had transpired and, in their report, issued the following statement as probable cause for the accident:

 The Board determines that the probable cause of this mid-air collision was that the pilots did not see each other in time to avoid the collision.
 It is not possible to determine why the pilots did not see each other, but the evidence suggests that it resulted from any one or a combination of the following factors: Intervening clouds reducing time for visual separation, visual limitations due to cockpit visibility, and preoccupation with normal cockpit duties, preoccupation with matters unrelated to cockpit duties such as attempting to provide the passengers with a more scenic view of the Grand Canyon area, physiological limits to human vision reducing the time opportunity to see and avoid the other aircraft, or insufficiency of en route air traffic advisory information due to inadequacy of facilities and lack of personnel in air traffic control.

 In the report, weather and airworthiness of the two planes were thought to have played no role in the accident.
 Lacking credible eyewitnesses and with some uncertainty regarding high altitude visibility at the time of the collision, it was not possible to determine conclusively how much opportunity was available for the TWA and United pilots to see and avoid each other.